The Greenhouse Effect

 The next Layers

-The next layer of atmosphere receives a photon flux slightly reduced by the heat absorbed in the first layer.
+The next layer of atmosphere receives a photon flux slightly reduced by the photons absorbed but not re-emitted in the first layer.

 Where the effective density of GHGMs (*8) remains high, encounters will be successful and the probability of absorption (and hence re-emission) is only reduced by the tiny reduction in flux intensity.